LucasGdosR/advent_of_code_25/README.md

 I was inspired by this [article](https://www.rfleury.com/p/multi-core-by-default) to make this multi-threaded in a simple way.

+Total runtime picking the faster out of the single-threaded and the multi-threaded implementation each day: sub 24 ms. In order to significantly lower this, I need a better algorithm for day 2 part 2 (currently brute force).

 ## Commentary by Day

 01: This problem is serial, so every line must be processed sequentially.
 Adapting it to single threaded execution was trivial.